-Bitcoin hit a new high Wednesday, topping $20,000, and is continuing to rise.
-Maybe today is the day that you finally are ready to take the plunge and buy your first few satoshis.
+Is this year the year that you finally take the plunge and buy your first few satoshis?
 Before you do, here are a few suggestions to avoid falling victim to some of the bitcoin scammers and hucksters who will try to take advantage of people who are still new to the wild world of cryptocurrencies.

 Do your research